-Where contact is restricted, the customer will be informed in writing, and verbally if required, of the decision with the reason why we consider their behaviour unacceptable, details of any earlier warnings, the restriction being imposed and how long the restriction will last before it is reviewed.
+Where contact is restricted, the customer or representative and their organisation will be informed in writing, and verbally if required, of the decision with the reason why we consider their behaviour unacceptable, details of any earlier warnings, the restriction being imposed and how long the restriction will last before it is reviewed.
 This information will be recorded on all relevant files and computer records.
+If the matter is in relation to a representative from an organisation then One Manchester may make a formal complaint under the organisations formal complaints process.